-FIGURE 10.1.2 Energy level diagrams describing (a) Raman Stokes scattering and (b) Raman anti-Stokes scattering.
+FIGURE 10.1.2: Energy level diagrams describing (a) Raman Stokes scattering and (b) Raman anti-Stokes scattering.

-10.2.
-Spontaneous versus Stimulated Raman Scattering
+10.2 Spontaneous versus Stimulated Raman Scattering

 The spontaneous Raman scattering process described in the previous section is typically a rather weak process.
-Even for condensed matter, the scattering cross section per unit volume for Raman Stokes scattering is only approximately 10^{-6} cm-1.
-Hence, in propagating through 1 cm of the scattering medium, only approximately 1 part in 10^6 of the incident radiation will be scattered into the Stokes frequency.
+Even for condensed matter, the scattering cross section per unit volume for Raman Stokes scattering is only approximately $10^{-6}$ cm-1.
+Hence, in propagating through 1 cm of the scattering medium, only approximately 1 part in $10^{6}$ of the incident radiation will be scattered into the Stokes frequency.

 However, under excitation by an intense laser beam, highly efficient scattering can occur as a result of the stimulated version of the Raman scattering process.
 Stimulated Raman scattering is typically a very strong scattering process: 10% or more of the energy of the incident laser beam is often converted into the Stokes frequency.
-Another difference between spontaneous and stimulated Raman scattering is that the spontaneous process leads to emission in the form of a dipole radiation pattern, whereas the stimulated process leads to emission in a narrow cone in the forward and backward directions.
-Stimulated Raman scattering was discovered by Woodbury and Ng (1962) and was described more fully by Eckhardt et al. (1962).
-The properties of stimulated Raman scattering have been reviewed by Bloembergen (1967), Kaiser and Maier (1972), Penzkofer et al. (1979), and Raymer and Walmsley (1990).
+Another difference between spontaneous and stimulated Raman scattering is that the spontaneous process leads to emission in the form of a dipole radiation pattern, whereas the stimulated Raman scattering was discovered by Woodbury and Ng (1962) and was described more fully by Eckhardt et al. (1962).
+The properties of stimulated Raman scattering have been reviewed by Shen and Bloembergen (1965), Bloembergen (1967), Kaiser and Maier (1972), Penzkofer et al. (1979), and Raymer and Walmsley (1990).